 The Philosophy Department welcomes both those who have an interest in continuing in philosophy and those who wish to use their philosophical training as a basis for other life pursuits.
 The study of philosophy has both intrinsic and instrumental value.
 The intrinsic value is the sense of satisfaction and self-discovery that comes from dealing in a careful and systematic way with basic questions.
 The instrumental value lies in the skill that the study of philosophy provides in critical thinking, a skill that helps a person to communicate better and to more effectively adapt to changing circumstances.

 All courses toward a philosophy major or minor must be completed with a grade of C or higher, and no C/NC courses count toward the major or minor.

 At least six courses must be unique to the major.
 No more than three 100-level courses may be counted toward the major.

 The following three courses:

 PHIL 460 Senior Seminar

-At least two area courses: (at least one of which must be at the 300-level)
+At least one course from each of the following two areas (at least one of which must be at the 300-level):

 Any five additional philosophy courses, at least two of which must be at the 200-level or higher.